schollz/oooooo/README.md

 **playback:**

-- you can adjust the rate in continuous or discrete (±25%, ±50%, etc.) by changing the global parameter "`continuous rate`" to `yes`.
+- you can adjust the rate in continuous or discrete (±25%, ±50%, etc.) by changing the global parameter "`continuous rate`" to `no`.

 **special functions in A loop:**